Towards practical secure delegated quantum computing with semi-classical light

 This Bell state can be seen as a redundantly encoded $\ket{+}$ state.
 Applying a Hadamard gate on the spin then generates a two-qubit linear cluster state where one vertex contains the spin qubit and the other is comprised of polarisation qubit:

 This process can be represented as in the following Figure \ref{fig:basic-em}:

-Intuitively, we can see that applying multiple times the emission operator grows the number of qubits inside the vertex containing the quantum emitter, while applying a Hadamard gate moves the quantum emitter to an adjacent vertex.
-The process can then be repeated to construct a linear cluster with redundantly-encoded vertices.
+Intuitively, we can see that applying the emission operator adds a photonic qubit inside the redundantly-encoded vertex containing the quantum emitter, while applying a Hadamard gate to the quantum emitter during this state creation process ``pushes'' the quantum emitter to a new vertex which is linked only to the one it previously occupied.
+This is exemplified in Figure~\ref{fig:consecutive-em}.